Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Numerical Experiments

 \section{Numerical Experiments}

 This section is devoted to numerical experiments illustrating the advantage of the Ornstein-Uhlenbeck dynamics \eqref{eq:ou_sde} as the reference process.
-For this purpose, we adopt ideas behind the light Schr\"odinger bridge (LightSB) algorithm from \citep{Korotin2024}, where the authors suggested a simple yet quite efficient approach for generative modelling.
-Throughout this section, we use the notations $\sigma_t = (1 - e^{-2bt}) / (2b)$ and $m_t(x) = e^{-bt} x + (1 - e^{-bt})m$, $0 \leq t \leq T$.
+For this purpose, we adopt ideas behind the light Schr\"odinger bridge (LightSB) algorithm from \cite{Korotin2024}, where the authors suggested a simple yet quite efficient approach for generative modelling.
+We do not pursue the goal of developing a state-of-the-art method, it goes beyond the scope of the present paper.
+However, we would like to illustrate how a proper choice of the base process improves data generation.
+Throughout this section, we use the notations $\sigma_t^2 = (1 - e^{-2bt}) / (2b)$ and $m_t(x) = e^{-bt} x + (1 - e^{-bt})m$, $0 \leq t \leq T$.
 In what follows, we consider the process \eqref{eq:ou_sde} with $T = 1$ and $\Sigma = \eps I_d$, where $\eps > 0$.
-The light Schr\"odinger bridge considers a reference class of log-potentials
+The light Schr\"odinger bridge considers a reference class of log-potentials $\Phi = \{\varphi_\theta : \theta \in \Theta\}$, such that the functions $v_\theta(y) = e^{\varphi_\theta(y) - \|y\|^2 / (2 \eps \sigma_1^2)}$, referred to as adjusted potentials, are nothing but Gaussian mixtures: